Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/get-ready.md

 In this tutorial, the Luna service and your models will all be deployed to an Azure subscription.
 You need to make sure:

-- You are a contributor, owner or admin of this Azure subscription
+- You are a contributor or owner of this Azure subscription
-- The region where you want to deploy Luna service to is enabled in this subscription
 - The following resource providers are enabled in this subscription
   - Microsoft.Network
   - Microsoft.Compute